An Open Letter to Mainers Who Seem to Forget How to Drive When Winter Hits

 5. Be Cool to Plows – Seriously, let these guys and gals do their job.
 Move your cars, don’t tailgate, be courteous.
 These folks are superheroes in the winter.
 We all need to be more respectful of that.

 It’s important as a collective to try and follow these steps and others.
 Driving is dangerous enough without the weather and poor driving habits.
 It’s not rocket science, Mainers.
 It’s simple safety.
-Let’s make this holiday season safe than it’s ever been.
+Let’s make this holiday season safer than it’s ever been.
 Let’s stay aware of those roads, folks.
 Let’s all get home…safely.